replicatedhq/replicated-field-labs/instruqt/replicated-cli/04-installing-your-release/assignment.md

 ### 0. Configuring API access

-We're running this install from a different than our other challenges, so we'll need to make sure we can connect to the Replicated API.
+We're running this install from a different shell than our other challenges, so we'll need to make sure we can connect to the Replicated API.
 Let's set that up like we did in the early challenge.